Reviews

 The Pets Table first box contents (Photo: Life With Klee Kai)

-If you’re paying a premium price for fresh dog food, you want your dog food to be formulated to meet your pet’s needs.
+If you’re paying a premium price for fresh dog food, you want it formulated to meet your pet’s needs.
 The Pets Table is balanced and complete for all life stages, having been developed by veterinary nutritionists to meet American Feed Control Official standards.

 Pet owners can pick between their Fresh plan (100% fresh meals), Air Dried plan (100% dry dog food), Mixed plan (50% fresh meals and 50% dry dog food) and Half Fresh plan (50% fresh meals).